-Matthias founded FineTobaccoNYC in 2010.
+Matthias founded Fine Tobacco NYC as a cigar blog in 2010.
 Originally from Portland, Oregon, he enjoys spending his spare time discussing politics, playing the guitar and piano, teaching Argentine tango, and smoking quality cigars.
 Matthias discovered and fell in love with fine tobacco in 2007.
-He also enjoys learning about the culture, history, and etiquette of fine tobacco.
+He enjoys learning about the culture, history, and etiquette of fine tobacco.

 Some of his favorite cigars are the Hispanola Trabuco, the Camacho Triple Maduro, and the Reinado Habanito.
-FineTobaccoNYC is a natural extension of his love of cigars, pipes, New York City, and people.
+Fine Tobacco NYC is a natural extension of his love of cigars, pipes, New York City, people, and events.
+Email me.

 Kelvin Batista is a cigar enthusiast who discovered the marvelous world of cigars over ten years ago and has been captivated ever since.
-Among other things, he brings a fresh perspective and serendipity to FinetobaccoNYC, including in depth cigar and cigar related reviews as well as event planning.
+Among other things, he brings a fresh perspective and serendipity to Fine Tobacco NYC, including in depth cigar and cigar related reviews as well as event planning.
 Kelvin has a passion for bringing people together to promote and preserve connoisseur culture in New York City.

 Christian offers a perspective of cigars ranging from vintage pre-embargo smokes, hard to find cigars as well as current releases.
 His 16+ years of smoking and love of travel have taken him on cigar journeys here and abroad.
 From smoking HERF’s in friends backyards to smoking Montecristo #2’s on the terrace of the Hungarian Palace Hotel in Lido Italy, Christian takes the “everyman” approach to cigar smoking being it all about taste and enjoyment of where you are or who you are with.